<img src="//bat.bing.com/action/0?ti=5739614&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 Platform/Navigation Upgrades

 Yes.
-We are looking to launch a redesign of the member dashboard in Q2-Q3 of 2025.
+We launched a redesigned member dashboard in May 2025.

 No functions are being removed, but we are creating a more visual experience for members to view their balances and recent claims directly on the home dashboard of MyChoice Accounts.
 In addition, based on testing, we are moving our "shortcuts" menu out of the drop-down where it currently lives, and into a tile in the top right corner.
 These items are the most frequently used shortcuts when members enter the MyChoice Accounts dashboard.

-Here is a sneak peek of what we plan to release in 2025.
+Here is a sneak peek of what we plan to release in 2025.member web 1

 member web 2